PurpleTurtleCreative/grouped-content/readme.txt

 == Screenshots ==

-1. **View Group Contents.** Quickly navigate through parent pages to access their child pages.
-2. **Content Generator.** Automate the process of adding new pages to your site's hierarchy and creating site menus for the generated pages.
+1. **Content Generator.** Automate the process of adding new pages to your site's hierarchy and creating site menus.
+2. **View Page Groups.** Quickly see top-level details and effortlessly navigate through your site’s pages.
-3. **Page Relatives Metabox.** Immediately have access to parent, sibling, and child pages and groups of the currently edited page.
+3. **Page Relatives Metabox.** Immediately have access to parent, sibling, and child pages with Gutenberg compatibility.
+4. **Classic or Gutenberg.** The Page Relatives metabox is conveniently available for whichever editor you prefer.

 == Changelog ==

-= 1.2.0 – 2020-01-22 =
+= 1.2.0 – 2020-01-24 =
 * New: Groups toplevel directory details
-* New: Added sequential content option to Content Generator to improve page order when listed
+* New: Added sequential content option to Content Generator for improved page sorting
 * Tweak: Improved styling consistency for Groups admin screens
-* Tweak: Page Relatives metabox refreshes when saving a new Parent Page in the Gutenberg editor
+* Tweak: Page Relatives metabox now refreshes when saving a new Parent Page in the Gutenberg editor

 = 1.1.0 – 2020-01-13 =
-* New: Content Generator
+* New: Content Generator feature to add new draft pages in bulk with a corresponding menu

 = 1.0.0 – 2020-01-03 =
-* New: Groups admin menu page
+* New: Groups admin menu page to navigate through hierarchical content in a natural, distraction-free area
-* New: Page Relatives metabox
+* New: Page Relatives metabox to quickly access related pages and groups
 * Initial Release